Pierre Barillet: Biography

 In the 1980s, Barillet appeared in television shows, including Malesherbes, avocat du roi, and Condorcet.

-In the 1990s, he wrote biographies, such as Les Seigneurs du rire, about Robert de Flers, Gaston Arman de Caillavet, and Francis de Croisset.
-Quatre années sans relâche was about theatrical life in France during their German occupation in World War II. À la ville comme à la scène was an autobiography about the years he spent writing and performing in plays.
+In the 1990s Barillet authored biographies, such as La Féline about Simone Simon, and Les Seigneurs du rire, which was about Robert de Flers, Gaston Arman de Caillavet, and Francis de Croisset.
+Barillet's book Quatre années sans relâche was about theatrical life in France during their German occupation in World War II. À la ville comme à la scène was an autobiography about the years he spent writing and performing in plays.

 Barillet was an officer of the Ordre des Arts et des Lettres and a Knight of the Legion of Honor.

 Personal life

 Barillet was married to comedian Roland Oberlin.